 Who won Teshigawara vs Omori?

-Hiroaki Teshigawara beat Shohei Omori by technical knockout in the 12th round on Thursday 8th August 2019 at Korakuen Hall in Tokyo.
+Hiroaki Teshigawara beat Shohei Omori by technical knockout in the 12th round on Thursday, August 8th, 2019, at Korakuen Hall, Tokyo.

 Teshigawara vs Omori stats

-Back in August 2019, Hiroaki Teshigawara stepped into the ring with a record of 19 wins, 2 loses and 2 draws, 12 of those wins coming by the way of knock out.
+Back in August 2019, Hiroaki Teshigawara stepped into the ring with a record of 19 wins, 2 losses, and 2 draws, 12 of those wins coming by way of knockout.

-Shohei Omori made his way to the ring with a record of 20 wins, 2 loses and 0 draws, with 15 of those wins by knock out.
+Shohei Omori made his way to the ring with a record of 20 wins, 2 losses and 0 draws, with 15 of those wins by knockout.

-The stats suggested Omori had advantage in power over Teshigawara, with a 75% knock out percentage over Teshigawara's 63%.
+The stats suggested Omori had an advantage in power over Teshigawara, with a 75% knockout percentage compared to Teshigawara's 63%.

 Omori had a height advantage of 1 inch over Teshigawara.